The Shark and Ray Touch Tank is temporarily closed for maintenance.

 We apologize for the inconvenience.

 Discover the marine life of the Olympic Coast National Marine Sanctuary, including anemones and the remarkably intelligent giant Pacific octopus, the world’s largest species of octopus.

-This exhibit features marine life found in the shallower tidepools and kelp forests of the Olympic Coast National Marine Sanctuary.
-The rocky tidepools flushed by cool Pacific Ocean swells line the water’s edge.
-Farther out, kelp forests give way to deep-sea canyons.
+This exhibit features marine life found in the shallower tidepools and kelp forests of the Olympic Coast National Marine Sanctuary, which protects 135 miles of shoreline along Washington State.